sevagh/MiXiN/README.md

 data/data_harmonic.hdf5  data/data_percussive.hdf5  data/data_vocal.hdf5
 ```

-The dimensionality of the data is 96 x (2 * 1948), representing 2 concatenated NSGTs with 96 bins per Bark frequency band (described later in the architecture section), one for the mix, and one for the source.
+The dimensionality of the data is 96 x (2 * 1948), representing 2 concatenated NSGTs, one for the mix, and one for the source.
 There are 2 segments (20s of audio total), which is split into chunks of ~1s before taking the NSGT.
 Vocal has half the data of harmonic/percussive since the same track is made into an instrumental and vocal mix.

 **Step 3**, train the networks, which store checkpoints in `logdir` and the trained model in `model`.
 Use `--plot-training` to view training plots (this will block until you exit matplotlib, so you can't fire-and-forget with `--plot-training`).
 It will print the MAE/loss for train, test, and validation (for each model) before exiting: